Bibleman: Villains

 Baron Ulysses Tantamont von Braggart (played by Clarck Leach): A sheriff-like pig villain with a golden head cap who lives in a castle.
 His weapons are his electric staff that he uses to battle Bibleman, and his electric chair that he uses to shoot at Bibleman and Cypher.

 The Commandant of Confusion (played by Dean Guthrie) A gold-skinned heavyweight villain who is very technical and has an evil sidekick named Chaos, who is dressed up in a black and red jumpsuit.

 Chaos (played by Joey Febres) A Henchman in a black and red suit and mask, who is said to have worked with many villains, but is only seen with The Commandant of Confusion.

 The Sultan of Selfishness (voiced by Peter-Mark Raphael) An olive-skinned man with black, curly hair, black eyebrows and eyes, a black goatee, and a green Nehru suit with gold trimmings.
 He temporarily gains control of a school by posing as a motivational speaker who dispenses small stickers that cause all the students and faculty to become susceptible to the Sultan's 3Ds credo: Demand, Deserve, Dominate.

 The Baroness: A female villain who gets her powers from a green crystal on her cane.
 Called the Conflict Crystal, whoever looks at, or is touched by it, is induced to begin arguing with those around them.
 The crystal then absorbs the energy from the conflict to recharge its power.
 However, the crystal will lose its power if there's no arguing for it to recharge itself with.

 The Crusher is a villain wanting to spread violence.
 He has two henchmen and super strength.

 The Grand Duchess of Greed: also known as Gwyneth Reed or simply the Grand Duchess is a villain who can infect people with her glitter kisses.
 When she blows a kiss onto an object or person, it can infect the person with greed (in the case of Lila) or disrespect (in her second appearance).

 The Mayor of Maybe: a villain who makes kids doubt and question their faith in God.
 He accomplishes this through the use of bubblegum, but gets trapped in it himself and is seen floating away.

-The Ronin of Wrong is a villain who wants to spread wrong doing.
+The Ronin of Wrong is a villain who wants to spread wrongdoing.
 He wears a helmet that is "two sizes too small".